Manson Family: Investigation

 The Tate murders became national news on August 9, 1969.
 The Polanskis' housekeeper, Winifred Chapman, had discovered the murder scene when she arrived for work that morning.
 On August 10, detectives of the Los Angeles County Sheriff's Department, which had jurisdiction in the Hinman case, informed Los Angeles Police Department (LAPD) detectives assigned to the Tate case of the bloody writing at the Hinman house.
 According to Vincent Bugliosi, because detectives believed the Tate murders were a consequence of a drug transaction, the Tate team initially ignored this and other evidence of similarities between the crimes.
-The Tate autopsies were under way before the LaBianca bodies were discovered.
+The Tate autopsies were underway before the LaBianca bodies were discovered.

 During the Tate autopsies, detectives working on the Gary Hinman case noticed similarities in the weapons used, the stab wounds, and the writing in blood on the walls.
 They also thought the case had something to do with narcotics.
 They brought the information to detectives working on the Tate murders.
 According to Detective Charlie Guenther, "Vince [Bugliosi] didn't want anything to do with the Hinman case.
 Hinman was a nothing case.
 Vince didn't want to prosecute it."

 Steven Parent, who was fatally shot in the Tate/Polanski driveway, was found to have been an acquaintance of William Garretson, the caretaker who lived in the guest house.
-Garretson has been hired by Rudi Altobelli to take care of the property while Altobelli was away.
-The killers encountered Parent when he was leaving after having visited Garretson.
+Garretson had been hired by Rudi Altobelli to take care of the property while Altobelli was away.
+The killers encountered Parent when he was leaving after he had visited Garretson.